Contrasting Aphria (APHA) & The Competition

 Risk & Volatility

-Aphria has a beta of 2.19, indicating that its share price is 119% more volatile than the S&P 500.
-Comparatively, Aphria’s peers have a beta of 2.57, indicating that their average share price is 157% more volatile than the S&P 500.
+Aphria has a beta of 2.12, suggesting that its stock price is 112% more volatile than the S&P 500.
+Comparatively, Aphria’s peers have a beta of 2.56, suggesting that their average stock price is 156% more volatile than the S&P 500.

 Summary